-Currently, the cause for ADHD is not known, however, research is ongoing.
-We do know that genetics may be involved and problems with the central nervous system can also contribute.
+Currently, the cause for ADHD is not known, but research is ongoing.
+Genetics may be involved and problems with the central nervous system can also contribute.

-Studies have been completed regarding the link between gut health and ADHD; preliminary research has shown that there is a connection between the two.
-Additionally, some studies indicate certain food preservatives or dyes can also contribute to attention disorders in children.
+Preliminary research has shown that there is a link between gut health and ADHD.
+Additionally, some studies show that certain food preservatives or dyes can also contribute to attention disorders in children.

 Conventional Treatment for ADHD

-There are a variety of medications that are commonly prescribed for the treatment of ADHD.
-These seem to balance levels of some neurotransmitters in the brain and can help improve symptoms.
-These drugs do not cure ADHD, but they can help to ease and manage the symptoms.
-Some non-stimulant antidepressants are sometimes prescribed, however, these drugs work more slowly and also come with the risk of suicidal thinking.
+Doctors commonly prescribe a variety of medications to treat ADHD.
+These seem to balance levels of some neurotransmitters in the brain.
+While these drugs do not cure ADHD, they can help to ease and manage the symptoms.
+Additionally, some non-stimulant antidepressants may be prescribed.
+However, these drugs work more slowly and also come with the risk of suicidal thinking.

 Here at the Brain Treatment Center in Newport Beach, we offer MeRT for ADHD.
 This is a unique version of TMS (Transcranial Magnetic Stimulation), with a far more individualized approach to brain modulation.
-Treatment is tailored to the patient’s needs based on frequency, location, and power used.
+We tailor treatment to the patient’s needs based on frequency, location, and power used.
 TMS modulates the brain’s electrical activity by using magnetic fields which pass through the scalp from an electromagnetic coil.
 This process is non-invasive and painless.
-Research studies and patients are showing that this type of treatment is promising for ADHD.*
+Research studies and patients show that this type of treatment is promising for ADHD.*

-The patient’s initial testings are analyzed very carefully as to the brain’s pattern of function and activity.
-Through this detailed analysis, we are able to determine the correct neural synchronization.
-This information is then used to devise a highly personalized protocol for each patient, with the purpose of encouraging improved brain communication.
+Most TMS treatments deliver stimulation to one area of the brain at a fixed frequency for all patients.
+MeRT, however, is more evolved.
+We carefully analyze a patient’s initial testing as to the brain’s pattern of function and activity.
+We then use this information to devise a highly personalized protocol for each patient, with the purpose of encouraging improved brain communication.
 Patients have indicated that they have experienced significant clinical improvements.*

-Treatment for ADHD usually lasts 4-8 weeks.
-Appointments are 30-45 minutes in length, Monday through Friday.
+Treatment for ADHD usually lasts four to eight weeks.
+Appointments are 30 to 45 minutes long, Monday through Friday.
 Generally, the patient will begin to notice improvements during the first week.
-Once treatment is completed, there is not usually a need for any follow-up treatment for ADHD.*
+Once we complete treatment, there is usually no need for follow-up treatment for ADHD.*

-While the neuromodulation equipment used in the MeRT has been cleared by the FDA in the treatment of depression that has been resistant to medications, it may also be used off-label for other disorders in the practice of medicine.
+While the FDA has cleared the equipment used in MeRT in the treatment of depression that has been resistant to medications, it may also be used off-label for other disorders in the practice of medicine.
 These include ADHD and other learning disorders.

 The MeRT Process